oscarvillagrana/sql-toolbox/README.md

 # mysql-toolbox
-fundamental tools for working with sql by Oscar Villagrana
+fundamental tools for working with sql

+This toolbox is meant to be used at the command line provided by the sql-server used.
+Most of this at the moment is for mysql-server command line interface.
+The md files included have a list of commands and are catgorized by subject.

 # Description of files included: